Coronavirus: What's happening in Canada and around the world on Saturday

 What's happening across Canada

-N.W.T. government offers $5K for businesses affected by recent public health measures.
+- N.W.T. offering up to $5,000 for businesses impacted by recent health measures.

 What's happening around the world

-As of Friday afternoon, more than 230.9 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University's case tracking tool, which collects data from around the world.
+As of Saturday , more than 231.2 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University's case tracking tool, which collects data from around the world.
 The reported global death toll stood at more than 4.7 million.